 Apartment Condition and Safety

 - Rental Delivery Standards – All rental units in the City of Boston must meet rental standards on move-in.
-If the apartment is not up to Rental Delivery Standards, complaints must be reported to the Mayor’s Hotline within 24 hours, or as soon as possible, through Citizens Connect app or 617-635-4500.
+If the apartment is not up to Rental Delivery Standards, report it on: BOS:311 for non-emergency Boston city services.

 - Housing Code Checklist – A Housing Resources guide to a safe and sanitary apartment.

 - Do not move into an unsafe or unsanitary apartment.
-Contact the Mayor’s Hotline, 617-635-4500, or Citizens Connect app
+Report on: BOS:311 for non-emergency Boston city services.

 - Apartment Condition Statement is added to your lease by the landlord, and you must complete it within 15 days of moving into the apartment.
 Take pictures of the apartment’s condition for your records.
 See Leases-Renting Essentials.